folinimarc/os_gis_sandbox/README.md

 > start the docker desktop application (e.g. via search menu).

 > _Good to know_: Make sure that you have at least a healthy 10gb of free disk space before continuing.
-No worries, uninstalling is simple and clean as outlined in Step 3.
+No worries, uninstalling is simple and clean as outlined below.

 ## 2) Start the OS Geostack Sandbox
 You only need the single file docker-compose.yml to run the sandbox.
 You can